DISTRICT ATTORNEY JEFFREY S. ROSELL

 He became chief deputy of trial operations in January 2009 and has prosecuted high profile jury trials for murder, child molestation, adult sexual assaults and gang crimes.
 He also supervised the sexual assault, special prosecution, and general felony units in the office.

-Jeffrey Rosell is a committed prosecutor and passionate advocate for victims and their familes as they face the challenges navigating the criminal justice system.
+Jeffrey Rosell is a committed prosecutor and passionate advocate for victims as they face the challenges navigating the criminal justice system.

 Charges Filed in Case Involving Victim Madyson Middleton

 District Attorney Jeffrey S. Rosell announced that charges have been filed against Adrian Jerry Gonzalez for the sexual assault and murder of 8 year old Madyson "Maddy" Middleton.